UAlbany Students Lead SUNY Student Assembly

 Since its inception in 1974, University at Albany students have been well represented in the group, including this academic year.

-Giovanni "Gio" Harvey, a UAlbany graduate student at Rockefeller College, is the current president of SUNY SA.
+Giovanni "Gio" Harvey, a UAlbany graduate student in Communication, College of Arts & Sciences, is the current president of SUNY SA.
 Harvey has always been drawn to advocacy work and ensuring that everyone has access to SUNY's resources.
 He cites effective communication as a means of empowering people, especially students.

 “Communication for me, is about connecting people with what they need to succeed and making sure everyone feels heard — whether it’s working on new advocacy initiatives or speaking to other student leaders,” Harvey said.